dkratzert/FinalCif/docs/checkcif.rst

 This works also with multi-CIFs.
 The respective data block name after the alert numbers indicates the respective CIF file.

+Common responses can be saved for later use.
+See the templates section how to do this.

 .. figure:: pics/finalcif_responses.png